-This report provides information about the Socio-ecnomic impact of Covid-19 in terms of Employemnt/ job lost, Impact on Income, Food Security, Coping Starategies adopted and Assisatnce received for tackling the shock collected through especially designed survey by Pakistan Bureau of Statistics(PBS) to provide evidence for informed decision making.
-Data was collected electronically through tablets from 500 Primary sampling units (PSUs) with 70 percent urban and 30 pecentrural share.
+This report provides information about the Socio-ecnomic impact of Covid-19 in terms of Employemnt/ job lost, Impact on Income, Food Security, Coping Starategies adopted and Assisatnce received for tackling the shock collected through especially designed survey by Pakistan Bureau of Statistics to provide evidence for informed decision making.
+Data was collected electronically through tablets from 500 Primary sampling units (PSUs) with 70 percent urban and 30 pecent rural share.
 The period of field enumeration of this survey was from 20th October 2020 to 5th November 2020.
 Resulst are prepared within one month of data collection.

-PBS is extremely grateful to Deputy Chairman Planning Commision for Inaugration of field activities of the Survey and his valuable feedback and guidance for improvement.
-PBS ows special gratitude to Dr. G. M Arif , Independent researcher & Member Governing Council of PBS and Dr. Aliya.
+I would like to thank Ms.Rabia Awan Director (PSLM/Sample Design) for her leadership and dedication for completing the task successfully.
+The completion of the report would have not been possible without enormous hard work and devotion of PSLM team, Data Processing Centre, Field teams and Sample Design Section of the Pakistan Bureau of Statistics (PBS).PBS ows special gratitude to Dr. G. M Arif , Independent researcher & Member Governing Council of PBS and Dr. Aliya.
 H. Khan , Independent researcher Economist and Ex head of Department of Economics, QAU for their continiuous support and guidance for finalization of questionnares and results.
-I would like to thank Ms.Rabia Awan Director (PSLM/Sample Design) for her leadership and dedication for completing the task successfully.
-The completion of the report would have not been possible without enormous hard work and devotion of PSLM team, Data Processing Centre, Field teams and Sample Design Section of the Pakistan Bureau of Statistics The completion of the survey activity and preparation of the report in a limited time has further added pride to the Pakistan Bureau of Statistics.
+The completion of the survey activity and preparation of the report in a limited time has further added pride to the Pakistan Bureau of Statistics.